Have you ever had the PCS itch?

-That nagging sensation you get when you’ve been somewhere two plus years – the excitement of new adventures, new vacation spots, and restaurants.
-The never-ending game of finding moving stickers when you were sure you’d gotten them all!
+You know the one–that nagging sensation you get when you’ve been somewhere two plus years.
+It’s the excitement of new adventures, new vacation spots, and restaurants… and the never-ending game of finding moving stickers when you were sure you’d gotten them all!

 As it turns out, kids aren’t immune to this either.

 They’ve watched new friends come, and great ones go.
 They’ve heard about the exciting places the military can send you, and they want their turn to try it out.

 Our military kids are a resilient bunch.
 The poem comparing them to dandelions – virtually impossible to destroy and easily blooming wherever planted?
 It’s true.
 In their young lives, many military kids will endure more than most adults will in an entire lifetime.

 And while they are usually up to whatever challenge gets thrown their way, it doesn’t mean they won’t appreciate a little help to smooth the transition of new friends, new houses, and new schools.

 Half the battle is making sure you project a positive outlook about your new location.
 You can’t fool kids.
 If you bash the new place, you can set the whole move up for failure.
 If instead, you remind them they are that dandelion and can flourish anywhere they land, you will set them up for success from the start.